tahsin2627/my-yt/README.md

 # my-yt

-A clean and minimal youtube frontend
-Supported by yt-dlp, and optionally your local AI model, to make your youtube experience local, mindful and succint.
+A clean and minimal youtube frontend supported by yt-dlp, and optionally your local AI model, to make your youtube experience local, mindful and succint.

 ![preview my-yt](/preview.png)